flatlogic/bootstrap-tabcollapse/readme.md

     });

 The default class is `hidden-xs`.
 So it means that tabs component will be switched to accordion for 767px and below.
 You can define your own classes and use them.
+You can also use multiple Bootstrap classes in order to, for example, show accordion for mobile + tablets and tabs for desktop+:

+    $('#myTab').tabCollapse({
+        tabsClass: 'hidden-sm hidden-xs',
+        accordionClass: 'visible-sm visible-xs'
+    });

 Events
 ------------